spring-projects/spring-retry/README.md

 }
 ```

-Version 1.2 introduces the ability to use expressions for certain properties.
+Version 1.2 introduced the ability to use expressions for certain properties.
 The
 following example show how to use expressions this way:

 ```java